-“Melanoma may look similar to an angioma, especially an amelanotic melanoma which are usually quickly growing pink or red bumps,” says Caroline A. Chang, MD, clinical assistant professor of dermatology at Alpert Medical School of Brown University, and a board certified cosmetic and medical dermatologist with Dermatology Professionals, Inc.
+“Melanoma may look similar to an angioma, especially an amelanotic melanoma which are usually quickly growing pink or red bumps,” says Caroline A. Chang, MD, a board certified dermatologist and founder of the Rhode Island Dermatology Institute.

 Many people get angiomas, which usually begin appearing after age 40.